thisishaoqian/haoqian.info/_posts/2023-06-10-money-creation.md

 <figcaption align = "center"><b>Figure 2: The balance sheet of a commercial bank before and after granting the loan to a client.</b></figcaption>
 </figure>

 In this process, the money is created from thin air digitally.
-Commercial banks usually can profit from creating the new money as a loan is not free: the borrower needs to repay not only the principal but also the interest.
+The borrower sees his deposit in his banking account.
+He can withdraw his money from an ATM, spend this money to purchase goods and services, or transfer his money to others.

-When the borrower repays his loan, the process is reverted, and the money disappears.
-When the borrower uses his deposit to repay his loan, the deposit and loan disappear from the bank's balance sheet and the individual's, presented in Figure 2 from right to left.
+Similarly, when the borrower repays his loan, the process is reverted, and the money disappears.
+Whenever the borrower uses his deposit to repay his loan, the deposit and loan disappear from the bank's balance sheet and the individual's, presented in Figure 2 from right to left.
+Note that, in practice, this process may not be symmetric shown in Figure 2.
+Commercial banks usually can profit from creating new money as a loan is not free: the borrower needs to repay not only the principal but also the interest.

 Usually, commercial banks cannot create too much money, as there is a risk associated with it.
 All clients of the bank can demand to withdraw money or transfer their deposits to other banks, and if a bank creates too much money (higher leverage ratio), the client's demands may not be satisfied.
 If this happens, the bank is in trouble and may need to declare bankruptcy.